jmtc7/Autonomous_Driving_nanodegree_notes/part2-localization-path-planning-control-and-system-integration/module08-PID-controller/CarND-PID-Control-Project/README.md

 This project uses the [Term 2 CarND Simulator](https://github.com/udacity/self-driving-car-sim/releases) in order to provide data to the *main.cpp* and to visualize the car behavior and data from the vehicle.

-In particular, the **goals** of this project are implementing the following points in the *src/main.cpp* and *PID.cpp* files:
+In particular, the **goals** of this project are implementing the following points in the *src/main.cpp* and *src/PID.cpp* files:

-[TODO]
+- PID **controller** in the *PID.cpp* file, consisting in:
+  - Initialization
+  - Error computation
+  - Error combination
+- PID **usage** in the *src/main.cpp* file.
+- PID gains **fine tunning**.
+  - Explained in the *Gain Tunning* section of this file.

-The outcome of this project was a PID controller capable of correct the steering angle of an autonomous car driving at high speed (100 MPH) in a track with a single lane.
+The outcome of this project was a PID controller capable of correct the steering angle of an autonomous car driving at 30 MPH.
 This can be visualized in the following **YouTube demo**:

 [![Demo video](https://img.youtube.com/vi/TODO/0.jpg)](https://www.youtube.com/watch?v=TODO)